5.4 quake jolts West Texas, one of state’s strongest ever

 “I haven’t received any information about damages but it can crack stucco or driveways close to epicenter,” she added.

-A quake of similar magnitude struck West Texas last month.
+A quake of similar magnitude struck West Texas a month ago.
 That Nov.
 16 temblor was measured at 5.3 and had an epicenter about 95 miles (153 kilometers) west of Midland.